 Negative emotions and mood swings are common in cases of sleeplessness, and they’re often exacerbated by postnatal insomnia.

 Anxiety is a vicious cycle that will rob you of precious hours of shuteye.
 It starts innocently enough.
-One night of sleeplessness seems harmless enough, but it often makes the person worried that they won’t be able to sleep the next night.
+One night of sleeplessness seems harmless, but it often makes the person worried that they won’t be able to sleep the next night.
 The cycle continues until it becomes a full-blown case of insomnia.

 Tips for Postpartum Insomnia